Different jobs offer different career growth possibilities.

 You can become a specialty pharmacist, or a resident pharmacist, or you can possibly pursue the career of a consultant.
-However, it is questionable whether these jobs offer something more than a typical position of a community pharmacist.
-Taking that into account, you should not aim high in your interview.
+However, it is questionable whether these jobs offer something more than a typical position of a community pharmacist offers.
+Taking it into account, you should not aim high in your interview answer.

 Connect your future with their pharmacy

 Is in not easy to recruit a good pharmacist, and it costs money.
 What’s more, each of us needs some time and practice to become a good employee.
-Companies therefore prefer to hire loyal pharmacists, people who would not leave them in three months, or as soon as a better offer was available. . . .
+Companies prefer to hire loyal pharmacists, people who would not leave them in three months, or as soon as a better offer reaches their mailbox.

 Try to always connect your future with the pharmacy (hospital, retailer).
-Your vision of your future should be simple, and match the plans of the employer.
 Let’s have a look at good answers.

-I do not really think too much about what will happen in five years.
-My goal is to become a pharmacist and do good, day after day.
-I may think about career growth later, but right now it’s not on my mind.
+I do not really think too much about what will happen in five years time.
+My goal is to become a pharmacist and do a good job, day after day.
+I may think about career growth later, but it’s not on my mind right now.

 - Describe the time when you went above and beyond what was expected of you?